GFerhat/snackautomat/design_document.md

  the value is returned into the users wallet

 #### bool calcExchangeMoney(COINSTACK, int product price)

-create a copy of current user coin stash (COINSTACK) expectedExhchangeMoney = get sum of copyCoinstack - product price if (expectedExchangeMoney == 0) return true if (expectedExchangeMoney > sum of coin stash) return false remainingExchangeMoney = expectedExhchangeMoney
+    create a copy of current user coin stack (COINSTACK) expectedExhchangeMoney = get sum of copyCoinstack - product price if (expectedExchangeMoney == 0) return true
+    if (expectedExchangeMoney > sum of coin stack) return false remainingExchangeMoney = expectedExhchangeMoney

-loop (as long as remainingExchangeMoney > 0) go through each COIN entry in the map of a copy of our current coin stash as long as COIN value <= remainingExchangeMoney
+    loop (as long as remainingExchangeMoney > 0) go through each COIN entry in the map of a copy of our current coin stack as long as COIN value <= remainingExchangeMoney
     no: continue checking map for next entry
     yes: check if COIN has amount > 0
     no: continue checking map for next entry
     yes:  amountOfCoinNeeded = min(remainingExchangeMoney / COIN value, amount of COIN) Subtract the amount in the copied map of that Coin by amountOfCoinNeeded remainingExchangeMoney = remainingExchangeMoney - COIN Value * amountOfCoinNeeded

-if remainingExchangeMoney=0 return true else return false.
+    if remainingExchangeMoney=0 return true
+    else return false.